wellcomecollection/platform/docs/rfcs/009-data-model/README.md

 * Identify the scope of the model to describe the domain.
 * Design a consistent representation of the core bibliographic properties.
 For example bridging MARC and ISAD(g).

 A csv file documents the list of properties identified in the domain modeling sessions.
-It also provides a summary of how this maps on MARC fields and whether it has been implmented yet.
+It also provides a summary of how this maps on to MARC fields and whether it has been implmented yet.
 * (https://github.com/wellcometrust/platform/raw/master/ontologies/WIP/list-of-transformation-tasks.csv)

 Reference data: